billiswruce/flowershop/README.md

 #### Additional

-In addition to the minimum requirements, the following must be met to recieve High Approval.

 - [x] **Discount Code**: Ability to enter a discount code to receive a discount on purchases, through Stripe.
 - [ ] **Order History**: Logged-in users should be able to view their previously placed orders.
 - [ ] **Address and Pickup Point**: Users must fill in their address and choose a pickup point before payment, integrated with PostNord API.